Best Hiking Skirts and Dresses of 2026

 The A-line skirt falls just above the knees, so there’s coverage for hikes and a classy look for casual wear in town.
 The built-in bra was comfortable for me, though this fit can be hit-or-miss for a lot of folks.
 We pack it for adventure travel, hot springs trips, or any place that has us moving outdoors where we want to look a little more formal while still moving around outside.

 For folks looking for a dress for day hikes, walks, travel, and casual wear that can be on the dressier side, the Royal Robbins Spotless Evolution Tank Dress is a great, versatile option.
-We also tested it the short sleeve version called the Spotless Traveler Short Sleeve Dress.
+We also tested the short sleeve version called the Spotless Traveler Short Sleeve Dress.
 This is a good option if you want some shoulder coverage for the UPF 50+ sun protection or if you are traveling somewhere like cathedrals in Europe where more modesty is needed.

-Most comfortable hiking dress/skirt: Icebreaker 125 Cool-Lite Merino Blend Active Skort
+Best Merino Wool Hiking Skirt: Icebreaker 125 Cool-Lite Merino Blend Active Skort

 Material: 80% lyocell, 20% wool